khannashiv/Kubernetes-Practice/Basics/implementation.md

     - Ref : https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

         - Here we have created deployment.yaml file, which contains information about how many replicas for a pod kubernetes have to create.
-        - After updating the deployment.yaml via vim editor then we have proceed with `kubectl apply -f deployment.yaml` which actually has created replica set for for us which further has created a 3 pods in the form of replicas .
+        - After updating the deployment.yaml via vim editor then we have proceed with `kubectl apply -f deployment.yaml` which actually has created replica set for for us which further has created a 3 pods in the form of replicas.
         - Once an IP was assigned to pod, we can go ahead & access this pod holding the required application within minikube cluster.
         - For this we have to login to minikube cluster using the command i.e. `minikube ssh`.
-        - From there we have done curl to IP assigned to pod followed by port # where my python application is running. i.e.`curl <IP-of-pod>:<app port #>` for example  `curl 10.244.0.169:8000` or  `curl 10.244.0.166:8000`
+        - From there we have done curl to IP assigned to pod followed by port # where my python application is running. i.e.`curl <IP-of-pod>:<app port #>` for example  `curl 10.244.0.169:8000` or  `curl 10.244.0.166:8000`.

         - ![](../images/Deploy-1.PNG "Deploy-1")
         - ![](../images/Deploy-2.PNG "Deploy-2")